MicrosoftDocs/visualstudio-docs/docs/extensibility/adding-an-lsp-extension.md

 ## Getting Started

 > [!NOTE]
-> Starting with Visual Studio 15.8 Preview 3, support for the common language server protocol is built into Visual Studio.
+> Starting with Visual Studio 15.8 Preview 3, support for the common Language Server Protocol is built into Visual Studio.
 If you've built LSP extensions using our preview [Language Server Client VSIX](https://marketplace.visualstudio.com/items?itemName=vsext.LanguageServerClientPreview) version, they will stop working once to you've upgraded to 15.8 Preview 3 or higher.
 You will need to do the following to get your LSP extensions working again:
 >
 > 1. Uninstall the Microsoft Visual Studio Language Server Protocol Preview VSIX.
 Starting with 15.8 Preview 4, every time you perform an upgrade in Visual Studio, we will automatically detect and remove the preview VSIX for you during the upgrade process.
 >